The Taurus G2S | Ramen Noodle budget gun

 I’m not going to structure this as a standard review.
 Instead, I’m going to focus on what I like, what I dislike, and the numbers.

 The G2S comes in either 9mm or 40 S&W. It’s a single stack firearm with a capacity of 7 rounds in 9mm or 6 rounds in 40 S&W. It is a DA/SA (Double Action/Single Action) gun…

 The G2S trigger is a single action that has a double-strike capability.
 You cannot decock the gun manually.
 So if you pull the trigger and get a click you can pull it again to restrike in full double action.

 The G2S weighs 19.85 ounces, is 6.25 inches long, and has a 3.25-inch barrel.
 The gun is 1.10 inches wide.
 It’s really closer to 1 inch, but the safety adds some slight bulk and gives it that extra .1.
 The gun is 4.8 inches tall, and the magazines both sport pinky rests.
 The gun has a fully adjustable rear sight.

-The G2S is rated for +P rounds and should have zero issues digesting hollowpoints.
+Rated for +P rounds, the G2S should have zero issues digesting hollowpoints.
 The weapon also comes with the Taurus lifetime warranty and not the controversial year-long warranty.

 G2S: the Good

 This gun does look good, much better than the Hi-Point.
 The finish is nice and consistent.
 I don’t like the fact that Taurus guns are billboards for Taurus, but it is what it is.
 It also comes with two magazines where most budget guns come with one.